Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 "ParameterName=max_wal_senders,ParameterValue=10,ApplyMethod=pending-reboot"

-With the AWS CLI, run the following command to associate your RDS instance with the parameter group:
+3. Associate your RDS instance with the parameter group:

 aws rds modify-db-instance \